adamsmithaerian/rpcgame/README.md

 * Get immutable.js or seamless-immutable.js hooked up to the reducers (at the moment just using shallow clones)

-* Replace left over 'any' types to explicit typings
+* Replace left over 'any' types to explicit typings and suppress/fix typing warnings

 * Write test for App.js Container